Simple things should be simple, complex things should be possible.Alan Kay

 With API 2.0, we have taken the opportunity to transition to more consistent APIs, modernize frameworks when we can and generally prepare for the future so that you can continue to use Xojo to make great apps for a long time.
 However, unlike other platforms and tools, Xojo’s legacy APIs continue to be available for use.
 We rarely remove anything and for the most part your existing projects continue to work with few or no changes.

-The final piece of API 2.0 will be here soon with the arrival of new Desktop controls, which bring together all the work we have done for Web and Mobile, including naming improvements and general modernization.
+The final piece of API 2.0 will be here soon with the arrival of new Desktop controls (introduced in Xojo 2021r3), which bring together all the work we have done for Web and Mobile, including naming improvements and general modernization.
 In fact, Desktop API 2.0 lays the groundwork for even more improvements, such as Dark Mode on Windows.

 From the entire team: Thank you for using Xojo!